-2Daniel Silliman, "On the Front Lines, Some Pro-Life Activists Think Twice About Supporting Trump," Christianity Today (September 1, 2020: https://bit.ly/2EVTJDG
+&lt;sup>2Daniel Silliman, "On the Front Lines, Some Pro-Life Activists Think Twice About Supporting Trump," Christianity Today (September 1, 2020: https://bit.ly/2EVTJDG

-Constitution] and the Ninth Amendment, then in fact that means I know they will, in fact, support Roe v.
+[T]hey have to ... acknowledge the unenumerated rights and a right to privacy in the Constitution, and the "penumbra" [laws that don't actually appear in the Constitution] and the Ninth Amendment, then in fact that means I know they will, in fact, support Roe v.
 Wade.
 They'll support a woman's right to choose....That is critical.
 I've written about it extensively.
 I've written law review articles about it.
 I've presided over more judges and more Supreme Court nominees than anybody else has.
 Look at the people I supported.
-When I defeated [Robert] Bork [as a Supreme Court Justice in 1987], I was able to provide a woman's right for a generation because had he won, it would have been over.3
+When I defeated [Robert] Bork [as a Supreme Court Justice in 1987], I was able to provide a woman's right for a generation because had he won, it would have been over.